-Directors - Jerry Barrass, Kevin Tondoni, Randy Barton, Tommy Simmons, Tyra Zoeller Hill, Bryan Barton, Michael Oliver, Ernie Williams, Cassie Gossett
+Directors - Jerry Barrass, Kevin Tondoni, Randy Stephens, Tommy Simmons, Tyra Zoeller Hill, Michael Oliver, Ronald Tanner

 Unlike today, the early fair goers came in wagons and on horseback and brought their own fixin’s for a full day from sunup to sundown.